Moyal deformations, $W_{1+\infty}$ and celestial holography

 In this section we briefly review $w_{1+\infty}$ and its relation to Poisson diffeomorphisms of the plane.
-We then review $W_{1+\infty}$, which can be viewed as a quantum deformation of $w_{1+\infty}$.
+We then review the family of $W$-algebras which can be viewed as quantum deformations of $w_{1+\infty}$.
 We refer the reader to ~\cite{Pope:1989sr,Pope:1991ig} for a comprehensive review of these topics and their relations to higher spin symmetries of 2d CFTs.

 The infinite dimensional Lie algebra $w_{1+\infty}$ is spanned by generators $w^p_m$ for $p,m\in\Z$, with Lie bracket